 Sheet Metal Worker

-ABC Western Pennsylvania Chapter
+ABC Western Pennsylvania ChapterSheet Metal Worker

 About the program

-The Sheet Metal Worker Apprenticeship program is a detailed 4-year course that blends hands-on experience with classroom instruction.
-It involves 144 hours of Related Technical Instruction (RTI), annually, and 8,000 total hours of On-the-Job Learning (OJL).
-The RTI follows the National Center for Construction Education & Research (NCCER) curriculum, with apprentices earning industry-recognized, stackable credentials at each level.
-The program begins with CORE, an introductory module covering communication skills, employability, basic safety practices, and the use of tools, before progressing through Sheet Metal Levels 1, 2, 3, and 4.
-Applications are due by July 1, 2025.
+The RTI component follows the National Center for Construction Education & Research (NCCER) curriculum, enabling apprentices to earn industry-recognized, stackable credentials at each stage of the program.
+Training begins with CORE—an introductory module focused on communication skills, employability, basic safety practices, and the proper use of tools—before progressing through Sheet Metal Levels 1, 2, 3, and 4.